johnjackoleary/cfi-commonplace-book/projects/blog/drafts/Nested Sprints for Studying.md

 			* Or don't.
 Sure, I'll keep a task in "Weekly Backlog" if it needs to be done this week.
 Just don't get in the habit of having a task sitting in the backlog week after week.
 		* Your board should be clear now
 		* Review the number of story points you were able to complete over however many weeks you have data (if it's your first week, just pick a random budget)
-		* Pull in your "Weekly Backlog" cards from whichever backlogs you're currently prioritizing based on the story point
+		* Pull in your "Weekly Backlog" cards from whichever backlogs you're currently prioritizing based on the story point budget for the week (maybe 80% of the budeet to allow for unexpected work)
 			* I call this "Weekly Backlog" since it's not really a sprint.
 I've heard it called a (i think?) working area or somethign before, which is a fair description. just cutting down distractions
+			* Give story points to any tickets missing them
+	* And you're set for the week!
+Now just execute!
 	* ((Sprint goals are a good idea, but...))
 	* ((I use several prioritized backlogs, for instance "Instrument Rating Backlog" or "Blog Backlog".
 That way I can have a project roughly prioritized for when I want to pick it up, but .
 You can also have an "On Ice" backlog, which is a way of not loosing the idea, but also putting it in the freezer so you don't have to look at it all the time.))
-	* Periodically review you're backlogs
+	* Periodically review you're backlogs to keep them roughly prioritized, and move anything truly not going to happen to "On Ice"

+If you decide to give it a try, I'd love to know what works and doesn't work for you!

+Any in any case, for this post's plausibly useful idea: Story points are traditionally done in a Fibonacci sequence (or ascending prime numbers, but we won't go there).
+This solves two problems: human's are bad at absolute estimates, but great at relative estimates.
+And golden ratio increases in size are generally perceived as "notably bigger" (find article or something for this).
+So if a task is worth 5 points vs. 6 points, it's hard to say they're all that much different.
+But if a task is 5 points vs. 8 points, that's a relative step up.
+So we use 1,2,3,5,8,13,etc.